We Asked If You Ever Quit A Job Because Of LA Traffic. 300 Of You Said 'Duh.' These Are Your Stories

 "I live by Pasadena and no longer consider jobs on the Westside.
 I quit a job in Manhattan Beach because the commute was just too much (75+ minutes even with the Fast Lane pass).

 Used to take me 50 minutes from los feliz to venice or santa monica.
 Now 1 1/2 hours min.
-Good thing I rarely work there anymore.— The Amazon is still on fire. (@lazo_jenn) September 25, 2019
+Good thing I rarely work there anymore.— Ban Luxury Housing (@lazo_jenn) September 25, 2019

 IT'S A FAMILY AFFAIR